 Western Power expects that much of the additional generation capacity will seek connection in the South West area of the SWIS.
 This enables the transmission business to anticipate some of the network investment that will be required to facilitate the connection of the new generation capacity.
 However, the uncertain nature of the transmission costs raises important regulatory issues in relation to whether Western Power or its customers should bear the risk of cost forecast errors.
-This issue is discussed in more detail in Part D of this submission.
+This issue is discussed in more detail in Part D of this submission, in relation to the Investment Adjustment Mechanism.